isabella232/polymath-sdk/docs/getting_started.rst

 Setup your project
 ------------------

-The SDK works well both on browsers, and Node.js applications.
-In this guide we're going to setup a simple Node.js project.
-In case that setup steps differ for the browser, we're going to highlight that below.
+The SDK works equally well on browsers as well as Node.js applications.
+For sake of simplicity, we're going to setup Node.js project.
+In case that setup steps differ for browsers, we're going to highlight that below.

 First, create a new Node.js project: